Managing your direct payment

-There may also be circumstances when we will tell you we will suspend part of your package (e.g. during the PA recruitment process).
+There may also be circumstances when we will tell you we will suspend part of your package,for example during the PA recruitment process.

 We may reclaim funds from your direct payment account, or ask you to repay money to us because: